 When some people with ulcerative colitis stop smoking, it can cause a flare-up.
 However, as you probably know, smoking carries many health risks and therefore is not recommended that people with UC smoke.

 Because stress can affect ulcerative colitis symptoms, it may help to learn some stress-management techniques such as yoga or meditation.

 Foods that irritate your gastrointestinal (GI) tract

 Even though there is no evidence that food causes ulcerative colitis, certain foods can impact your symptoms.
-Keeping a food diary can help you figure out if any foods irritate you—and consulting with your doctor and/or a dietitian can help you plan a diet that works for you.
+Keeping a food diary can help you determine which foods to avoid based on your experience—and consulting with your doctor and/or a dietitian can help you plan a diet that works for you.

 Managing ulcerative colitis flares